-My point, then, is that it is the transition from economic to expressive individualism that stands at the center of recent developments in the humanities.
-The effects of this development have been ambiguous.
-By turning intellectual and scholarly work into imaginary role-taking, the attractiveness of the humanities for the individual has increased, while their importance and social relevance have decreased.
-The more important and useful the humanities become for the individual in search of imaginary self-empowerment, the more irrelevant insights or claims to representativeness become for society.
-It is, thus, the expressive reconfiguration of individualism that I see as the driving force in the current development of the humanities.
+My point, then, is that it is the transition from economic to expressive individualism that stands at the center of recent developments in the humanities, including American Studies.18 The effects of this development have been ambiguous.
+By turning intellectual and scholarly work into imaginary roletaking, the attractiveness of literary and Cultural Studies for the individual has increased, while their importance and social relevance have decreased.19 The more important and useful the humanities become for the individual in search of imaginary self-empowerment, the more irrelevant single insights or claims to representativeness become for society.
+It is thus the expressive reconfiguration of individualism that I see as the driving force in the current development of the humanities and American Studies.
 As long as cultural radicalism uses the category of the political to give authority to its own claims of self-definition, this aspect is effectively obscured.
 In this version, the political is opposed to individualism, because individualism is regarded as a typical manifestation of capitalism.
-Actually, however, individualism is a product of modernity, whose idea of selfdevelopment also provides a base for cultural radicalism, although the extension of the possibilities of the individual is no longer seen in terms of "growth," but in terms of an increased space for "performance."29
+Actually, however, individualism is a product of modernity whose idea of self-development also provides the basis for cultural radicalism, although the extension of the possibilities of the individual is no longer seen in terms of "growth" but in terms of an increased space for "performance."20